Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Is short-term health insurance available for purchase in Pennsylvania?

 Yes.
-As of 2024, at least two insurers offered short-term health insurance in Pennsylvania.
+As of 2024, there were at least two insurers offering short-term health insurance in Pennsylvania.

 Which short-term plan durations are permitted under Pennsylvania rules?

-Short-term health insurance in Pennsylvania does not have regulations pertaining to the length of time that a policy can remain in force, so the federal guidelines are used.
+Pennsylvania does not have its own regulations pertaining to the length of time that a short-term health insurance policy can remain in force, so the state defaults to the federal guidelines.

 Who can buy short-term health insurance in Pennsylvania?